 There is ample bike storage and shuttle service running to and from the medical school from various locations on campus and the hospitals.

 We have posted a helpful housing resources document ("Living in Providence") below.
-Many incoming students are also communicating about housing, roommates, etc. on the MD'19 Facebook page and finding apartments via our Housing/Roommate spreadsheet.
+Many incoming students are also communicating about housing, roommates, etc. on the MD'19 Facebook page -- and they can provide you with a link to our Roommate / Housing Search spreadsheet.
 There are also numerous listings on Craigslist.